wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * RAID-10 Mirroring+Striping
    * RAID-2 stripes the data across all drives at the bit level rather than the byte level.
    * RAID-3 parity information is written to a single dedicated drive.
 Data is written across all drives like striping.
-   * RAID-5 Parity information is written across all drives like striping as well
+   * RAID-5 Parity information is written across all drives like striping as well.
+Min.
+3 drives?
    * RAID-6 Parity of 2
    * RAID-7 enables the drive array to continue to operate if any disk or any path to any disk fails.
 The multiple disks in the array operate as a single virtual disk.
    <br /><br />